Whisky Introduction: A Beginner's Guide to the Essentials of Whisky - Entry Whisky recommended

 - 5. Single Malt vs. Blended Malt Whisky

-- 7. Oak Barrels: The Essence of Whisky Flavor
+- 7. Oak Barrels: The Soul of Whisky Flavor

 - 8. Whisky Serving Methods

-- 9. Alcohol Content in Whisky: How It Affects Flavor
+- 9. Whisky Alcohol Content: How It Affects Flavor

-- 10. Benefits of Whisky: The Surprises of Moderate Consumption
+- 10. Benefits of Whisky: Surprises from Moderate Consumption

-2. Water of Life: The Origin of the Nickname for Whisky
+2. The Water of Life: Origins of the Nickname for Whisky

-Continue Exploring: What is 'Water of Life'?
-The Origin and Controversy of Aqua Vitae
+Further Reading: What is 'Water of Life'?
+The Origins and Debate of Aqua Vitae

 3. Whisky History: From Ancient Brewing to Global Popularity